Current

 Fall 2021 - present

-Noah received his B.S. in chemistry from the University of Houston in 2021, graduating with highest honors.
-As an undergraduate, he worked under the tutelage of Dr. Loi Do where he researched iridium catalyzed reductive amination and allyl carbamate cleavage catalyzed by ruthenium complexes.
-Noah arrived at Texas A&M in the Fall of 2021 and joined the Ozerov group later that year.
-Noah is currently researching developing novel PBP-metal complexes for their catalytic application in the ortho-selective alkylation of azines with olefins.
+Noah received his B.S. in chemistry from the University of Houston in 2021.
+As an undergraduate, he worked under the tutelage of Dr. Loi Do where he researched iridium catalyzed reductive amination.
+Noah arrived at Texas A&M and joined the Ozerov group in the Fall of 2021.
+Noah is currently researching PBP-supported Rh complexes for their catalytic utility in the ortho-selective hydroheteroarylation of olefins with azines and designing novel aryloxide-supported early transition-metal catalysts to hydrogenate arenes as a potential application for the synthesis of chiral phosphines.

 Jovanny Contreras